tfpf/pysorteddict/README.md

 #### `d.copy() -> SortedDict`

-Return a shallow copy of the sorted dictionary ``d``.
+Return a shallow copy of the sorted dictionary `d`.

 #### `d.items() -> list[tuple[object, object]]`

-Create and return a new list containing the key-value pairs in the sorted dictionary ``d``.
-This list will be sorted.
+Return the key-value pairs in the sorted dictionary `d`.
+The list will be sorted.
+It will exist independently of `d`;
+it won't be a view on its items.

 #### `d.keys() -> list[object]`

-Create and return a new list containing the keys in the sorted dictionary ``d``.
-This list will be sorted.
+Return the keys in the sorted dictionary `d`.
+The list will be sorted.
+It will exist independently of ``d``; it won't be a view on its keys.

 #### `d.values() -> list[object]`

-Create and return a new list containing the values in the sorted dictionary ``d``.
-This list will be sorted by the keys which the values are mapped to.
+Return the values in the sorted dictionary `d`.
+The list will be sorted by the keys the values are mapped to.
+It will exist independently of `d`; it won't be a view on its values.